 This job description provides a general but not comprehensive list of the essential responsibilities and qualifications required.
 It does not represent a contract of employment.
 The ACLU of Florida reserves the right to change the job description and/or posting at any time without advance notice.

 The ACLU of Florida is an equal opportunity employer.
 We value a diverse workforce and an inclusive culture.
-The ACLU of Florida encourages applications from all qualified individuals without regard to race, color, religion, gender, sexual orientation, gender identity or expression, age, national origin, marital status, citizenship, disability, or veteran status.
-We encourage formerly incarcerated individuals to apply.
+The ACLU of Florida encourages applications from all qualified individuals without regard to race, color, religion, gender, sexual orientation, gender identity or expression, age, national origin, marital status, citizenship, disability, veteran status, record of arrest or conviction and any other characteristic protected by applicable law.
 If selected for an interview, please inquire if financial assistance is needed in order to attend.

-The ACLU of Florida undertakes affirmative action strategies in its recruitment and employment efforts to assure that persons with disabilities have full opportunities for employment in all positions.
-Fluency in Spanish and Creole is preferred but not required.
+The ACLU of Florida makes every effort to assure that its recruitment and employment efforts provide persons with disabilities with full opportunities for employment in all positions.